framboise-pi/MyPi-SenseHat-cpu/README.md

 # MyPi-SenseHat-cpu
-Display CPU/RAM with a nice dot line on your sense hat
+Display CPU usage on Pi Sense Hat, with a nice dot line

+# Pictures